-Dreamy dark chocolate scones loaded with melt-in-your-mouth chocolate chips and topped with a vanilla glaze.
-Whip up these chocolatey dessert scones today!
+Dreamy triple chocolate scones loaded with melt-in-your-mouth chocolate chips and topped with a decadent chocolate glaze.

 Triple Chocolate Scones

 so… how were they!?